foxxxyproxy/airbnb-demo-frontend/README.md

-This demo-project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## demo of Airbnb frontend
 Visual implementation is guided by layouts from the [course materials](https://skl.sh/2ZbsiOL) that are based on the official Airbnb website.